Dicynodontia: Characteristics

-Endothermy and hair
+Endothermy and soft tissue anatomy

 Dicynodonts have long been suspected of being warm-blooded animals.
 Their bones are highly vascularised and possess Haversian canals, and their bodily proportions are conducive to heat preservation.
 In young specimens, the bones are so highly vascularised that they exhibit higher channel densities than most other therapsids.
 Yet, studies on Late Triassic dicynodont coprolites paradoxically showcase digestive patterns more typical of animals with slow metabolisms.

 More recently, the discovery of hair remnants in Permian coprolites possibly vindicates the status of dicynodonts as endothermic animals.
 As these coprolites come from carnivorous species and digested dicynodont bones are abundant, it has been suggested that at least some of these hair remnants come from dicynodont prey.
 A new study using chemical analysis seemed to suggest that cynodonts and dicynodonts both developed warm blood independently before the Permian extinction.

-Feet

-Pentasauropus dicynodont tracks suggest that dicynodonts had fleshy pads on their feet.

-Tusks

-Dicynodonts are the only vertebrates beside mammals to have true tusks.
-Their development prior to the evolution of the mammalian tooth replacement offers an insight into the acquisition of tusks.

-History
+History of discovery and research

+A 2024 paper posited that rock art of a superficially walrus-like imaginary creature with downcurved tusks created by the San people of South Africa prior to 1835 may have been partly inspired by fossil dicynodont skulls which erode out of rocks in the area.

-Dicynodonts have been known since the mid-1800s.
+Dicynodonts have been known to science since the mid-1800s.
 The South African geologist Andrew Geddes Bain gave the first description of dicynodonts in 1845.
 At the time, Bain was a supervisor for the construction of military roads under the Corps of Royal Engineers and had found many reptilian fossils during his surveys of South Africa.
 Bain described these fossils in an 1845 letter published in Transactions of the Geological Society of London, calling them "bidentals" for their two prominent tusks.
 In that same year, the English paleontologist Richard Owen named two species of dicynodonts from South Africa: Dicynodon lacerticeps and Dicynodon bainii.
 Since Bain was preoccupied with the Corps of Royal Engineers, he wanted Owen to describe his fossils more extensively.
 Owen did not publish a description until 1876 in his Descriptive and Illustrated Catalogue of the Fossil Reptilia of South Africa in the Collection of the British Museum.
 By this time, many more dicynodonts had been described.
 In 1859, another important species called Ptychognathus declivis was named from South Africa.
 In the same year, Owen named the group Dicynodontia.
 In his Descriptive and Illustrated Catalogue, Owen honored Bain by erecting Bidentalia as a replacement name for his Dicynodontia.
 The name Bidentalia quickly fell out of use in the following years, replaced by popularity of Owen's Dicynodontia.